 Click the More actions icon, then choose Open account settings.

 Scroll to Deactivate account, then click Deactivate your account.

 Tick the box next to Deactivate your account.
-If you’ve installed apps to the workspace, we’ll let you know those might be disabled.
+If you’ve installed apps in the workspace, we’ll let you know those might be disabled.
 Workspace owners will be able to manage and re-enable them.